-These Mini Burritos are filled with seasoned meat, beans, and cheese.
-Serve them as an appetizer and let your guests top their own.
+Mini Burritos are filled with seasoned meat, beans, and cheese.
+Serve these Mini Burritos as an appetizer and let your guests top their own.

 How can something so simple be so good?
 There was a little protesting from my kids when I announced we were having Mini Burritos instead of tacos for Taco Tuesday this week.

 But after one bite they were hooked and ate a whopping 22 mini burritos.

 There are so many things I love about these: